Colton1skees/Colton1skees.github.io/posts/Inversion.md

 # Interpolation as a system of linear equations
 First note that polynomial interpolation over rings is weirder than fields.
 Lagrange interpolation will not work on all binary permutation polynomials because division is not well defined - but fortunately we just formulated interpolation as a system of linear equations using the steps above.
 Note that I am by no means the first person to touch on this [3][4].

-I won't go into too much detail (enough has already been written about this elsewhere).
+I won't go into too much detail about solving modular systems of linear equations(enough has already been written about this elsewhere).
 To solve the system of equations we can apply gaussian elimination - but the rules are *slightly* different modulo m.
 - Swapping two rows is still allowed
 - Multiplying a row by a nonzero number is *not* allowed
 - Adding a multiple of one row to another is still allowed